City of Nice

 Asian Arts Museum

-Le Asian Arts Museum is an ideal destination for a fun family outing.
-In addition to its fascinating exhibits, it offers a variety of educational and fun activities that will delight young and old alike.
-Among the many offerings, you'll have the opportunity to learn the delicate art of origami.
+Le The Asian Arts Museum is an ideal destination for a fun time.
+A great family outing.
+In addition to its fascinating exhibitions, it offers a variety of educational and fun activities that will delight both young and old.
+Among the many options, you'll have the opportunity to try your hand at the delicate art of origami.
 This Japanese pastime, which involves folding paper to create shapes and figures, is not only fun but also educational.
 It helps develop children's creativity and concentration while introducing them to a part of Asian culture.

 Hiking on the Coastal Path